-Tommaso Fascino meets both of these criteria, which is why I had no doubts to include it as one of the best entry-level road bikes under $500.
+Tommaso Fascino meets both of these criteria, which is why I had no doubts to include it as one of the best beginner road bikes under $500.
 It’s light, it’s customizable, it’s painted a sexy shade of black – it has all that you need!

 Let’s make it clear, I have nothing against so-called Frankenbikes which mix components from different manufacturers.
 If done right, they can be awesome.
 However, it’s nice to see a bike with matching components throughout.